rongi/kotlin-blog/_posts/2017-06-19-subscribing-to-rxjava-observable-in-kotlin.markdown

 }
 ```

+Whooping seven lines of boilerplate go away!
+Only meaningful code left.
+It may look like not that much, but if you have huge RxJava trains in your code, this improvement is a game changer.
+It makes you RxJava trains actually readable and maintainable.
+It enables possibilities like writing your entire presenter as a RxJava chain.

 I should note here though, that handling errors in the subscriber is usually a bad idea.
 If you are expecting errors, like you usually do with HTTP requests, it's better to catch them with `onErrrorResumeNext()` or `onErrorReturn()`.
 And you observable should return object that contains either received data or error.

 This is because of how RxJava is designed.
 Errors returned from `onError` are analogs of runtime errors, unexpected errors, like programming errors.